vmware-tanzu/tanzu-dev-portal/content/guides/assign-pods-to-nodes-with-bitnami-helm-chart-affinity-rules/index.md

 ---
-title:  "Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules"
+title: Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules
-linkTitle: "Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules"
+linkTitle: Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules
 description: To help users to implement affinity rules, Bitnami has enhanced its Helm charts by including opinionated affinities in their manifest files.
 Check out this step-by-step guide to learn how to adapt them to your needs.
-topics:
-- Kubernetes
-- Containers
 tags:
 - Bitnami
 - Containers
 - Affinity
 - Helm
-# Author(s)
+- Kubernetes
 team:
 - Raquel Campuzano Godoy
-date: "2021-07-13"
+date: '2021-07-13'
-lastmod: "2021-07-13"
+lastmod: '2021-07-13'
 ---

 First published on https://docs.bitnami.com/tutorials/assign-pod-nodes-helm-affinity-rules/